 Area of expertise: Practical applications in R, general statistical questions.

-Hilda Edlund, B. A., adviser
+Hilda Edlund, B. A., adjunct lecturer

 Area of expertise: General statistical questions, statistical advice for degree projects.